On view

 Purchased with the aid of funds from the National Endowment for the Arts and gift of the Ralph E. Ogden Foundation

-Muro Series X, commissioned by and created at Storm King, is one in a series of Mia Westerlund Roosen’s monumental wall-like pieces from the 1970s.
-The striking works were made by pouring concrete (and sometimes asphalt) to form thin horizontal slabs that when stood up become monolithic vertical surfaces.
-Trowel marks preserved in the concrete provide variation, and Storm King’s example incorporates an oxidized steel plate at the center that enhances the rough, weathered look.
+Muro Series X, commissioned by and created at Storm King, is one in a series of monumental wall-like pieces by Mia Westerlund Roosen dating from the 1970s.
+These striking works were made by pouring concrete and asphalt to form thin, horizontal slabs, which, when upended, become vertical monoliths.
+Trowel marks preserved in the concrete provide surface variation, and Storm King’s example incorporates an oxidized steel plate at its center that enhances the work’s rough, weathered look.

 Location